• 20220119 174937

 Science Zone to get new look courtesy of Rocky Mountain Power Foundation grant

-A recent generous grant from the Rocky Mountain Power Foundation will help the Science Zone change the way it looks with some remodeling and the addition of permanent fixtures at the museum’s building, 222 East Collins Drive, in Casper..
+A recent generous grant from the Rocky Mountain Power Foundation will help The Science Zone change the way it looks with some remodeling and the addition of permanent fixtures at the museum’s building, 222 East Collins Drive, in Casper..

 The $3,500 grant will help support The Science Zone with the installation of permanent classroom facilities, as well as installing modern LED lighting to replace the current fluorescent lighting that date back to the building’s time as a Safeway grocery store in the 1980s.
 The Science Zone is using the Rocky Mountain Power Foundation grant in conjunction with design services from MOA Architecture and Sinclair Refinery in the effort.